TorchDR/TorchDR/docs/source/torchdr.neighbor-embedding.rst

 Overview of NE via Attraction and Repulsion
 -------------------------------------------

 NE objectives share a common structure: they aim to minimize the weighted sum of an attractive term and a repulsive term.
 Interestingly, the attractive term is often the cross-entropy between the input and output affinities.
-Additionally, the repulsive term :math:`\mathcal{L}_{\mathrm{rep}}` is typically a function of the output affinities only.
+Additionally, the repulsive term is typically a function of the output affinities only.
 Thus, the NE problem can be formulated as the following minimization problem:

 .. math::

     \min_{\mathbf{Z}} \: - \sum_{ij} P_{ij} \log Q_{ij} + \gamma \mathcal{L}_{\mathrm{rep}}(\mathbf{Q}) \:.

-In the above, :math:`\gamma` is a hyperparameter that controls the balance between attraction and repulsion while :math:`\mathcal{L}_{\mathrm{rep}}(\mathbf{Q})` represents the repulsive part of the loss function.
+In the above, :math:`\mathcal{L}_{\mathrm{rep}}(\mathbf{Q})` represents the repulsive part of the loss function while :math:`\gamma` is a hyperparameter that controls the balance between attraction and repulsion.

 Many NE methods can be represented within this framework.
-The following table summarizes the main NE methods implemented in ``TorchDR``, detailing their respective repulsive loss function, as well as their input and output affinities.
+The following table summarizes the ones implemented in ``TorchDR``, detailing their respective repulsive loss function, as well as their input and output affinities.

 .. list-table::
    :widths: auto